juhgiyo/EpForceDirectedGraph.cs/README.md

 ### Expand EdgeData ###

-Similar to the NodeData, you can also expand EdgeData by creating your own class which inherits EdgeData:
+Similar to the `NodeData`, you can also expand `EdgeData` by creating your own class which inherits `EdgeData`:

 ```c#
 public class MyEdgeData: EdgeData